Ominous weather looms as NASA set to resume human spaceflight with SpaceX takeoff

 Hurley, 53, and Behnken, 49, are NASA employees under contract to fly with SpaceX.
 They are expected to remain at the space station for several weeks, assisting a short-handed crew aboard the orbital laboratory.

-Hawthorne, California-based SpaceX, founded by Musk in 2002 and formerly known as Space Exploration Technologies, has never previously flown humans into orbit, only cargo.
+SpaceX, founded by Musk in 2002 and formerly known as Space Exploration Technologies, has never previously flown humans into orbit, only cargo.

 Reporting by Joey Roulette in Cape Canaveral, Fla.; Writing by Steve Gorman; Editing by Will Dunham